 Spontaneous Fermenting

-These beers emerged from Belgium, but brewers all over the world have discovered methods to tweak the process to make their own sour, quirky brews.
+These beers emerged from Belgium, but brewers worldwide have discovered methods to tweak the process to make their own sour, quirky brews.

 Beers fermented spontaneously include the American sour, Belgian gueuze, and Flanders red ale.